Chia-Hsing/E-Commerce/README.md

 # E-Commerce-react
-Online shopping e-commerce platform for visitors to find and buy the latest japanese trendy clothing brands.
+Online shopping e-commerce platform for visitors to find and buy the latest Japanese trendy clothing brands.
 ** All the reference, information and materials are taken from and refer to the Japanese online shopping platform "[DigitalMountain](https://www.digital-mountain.net/)"

 # Live Demo